stefan855/osmnavi/README.md

 ## Installation hints
 1. Code is developed on a 64-bit PC (AMD64) using Ubuntu Linux.
 I haven't tried compiling or running it on any other operating system or platform.
 1. The libraries abseil-cpp and cpp-httplib are imported as submodules.
 Run submodule update --init --recursive after cloning.
-1. The libraries libgd-dev, libosmpbf-dev and zlib1g-dev have to be installed.
+1. The libraries libgd-dev, libosmpbf-dev, zlib1g-dev and nlohmann-json3-dev have to be installed on the system.